 The collection contains records donated by Tom Bausch in 2010.
 Bausch served as executive director of the IAJBS from its founding until 2005.
 Although Bausch remained associated with the group until his retirement in 2010, he accumulated far fewer IAJBS records after 2005, resulting in a sparser documentation of the group's later years.
 The IAJBS records are arranged into three (3) series.
 The arrangement scheme within each series varies.

-Series 2: Forums, 1990-2009 (4.0 cubic feet), constitutes the heart of the collection and documents the IAJBS's primary activity: the planning and hosting of annual gatherings of business leaders from Jesuit schools.
+Series 2: Forums, 1990-2017 (4.0 cubic feet) constitutes the heart of the collection and documents the IAJBS's primary activity: the planning and hosting of annual gatherings of business leaders from Jesuit schools.
 The series is arranged chronologically by forum and then alphabetically by folder title.
-Coverage varies from forum to forum, although basic agenda information is available for each of them.
+For the sake of consistency the finding aid/folder inventory does not contain the original folder titles; instead the original titles were written verbatim on the collection folders.
+Coverage and content varies from forum to forum, although basic agenda information is available for each of them.
 Bausch did not retain a draft of every presentation made at the meetings.